ephraimduncan/trendsdeveloper/readme.md

 # The Daily Developer

-A bot to post Top Ten Hacker News, Product Hunt, Github Repos and Designer News
+A bot to post Top Ten Hacker News, Product Hunt, Github Repos and Designer News on dev.to

 Find Bot [Here](https://dev.to/dailydeveloper)